-Learning Objectives Content Personal Study Activities 7.1 Apply safety rules for installing propellers and propeller systems Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Installing parts on an appropriate support Laboratory notebook: see exercises related to laboratories 7.2 Use the procedure described in the manufacturer's manual for installing propellers or propeller systems Using the specialized equipment and tools recommended in the manual Using position marks already recorded, torques Checking results and balance if necessary Laboratory notebook: see exercises related to laboratories 7.3 Record the results of the installation in the appropriate documents Specialized documents and logbooks must contain information on installation Laboratory notebook: see exercises related to laboratories
+Repair conformity analysis Learning Objectives Content Personal Study Activities 7.1 Apply safety rules for installing propellers and propeller systems Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Installing parts on an appropriate support Laboratory notes and documentation: see exercises related to laboratories in TEAMS 7.2 Use the procedure described in the manufacturer's manual for installing propellers or propeller systems Using the specialized equipment and tools recommended in the manual.
+Using position marks already recorded, torques.
+Checking results and balance if necessary Laboratory notes and documentation: see exercises related to laboratories in TEAMS 7.3 Record the results of the installation in the appropriate documents Specialized documents and logbooks must contain information on installation Laboratory notebook: see exercises related to laboratories

-Learning Objectives Content Personal Study Activities 8.1 Apply safety rules for installing propeller and propeller systems Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Ensuring that the propeller is correctly positioned for installation according to the manufacturer's manual Making sure that the engine cannot start Laboratory notebook: see exercises related to laboratories 8.2 Use the procedure described in the manufacturer's manual for installing propellers or propeller systems Using appropriate specialized equipment and tools Using reference points already recorded Carefully following the procedure according to the type of shaft splined or tapered Adjusting parts (linkages, regulators, etc.) Visual inspection of the propeller, the linkages, the controls and the regulators Laboratory notebook: see exercises related to laboratories 8.3 Analyze the inspection results and the guidelines in the relevant documents Determining the success of the installation after inspecting and writing the results in the specialized documents and/or logbooks Laboratory notebook: see exercises related to laboratories
+Assembly Learning Objectives Content Personal Study Activities 8.1 Apply safety rules for installing propeller and propeller systems Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Ensuring that the propeller is correctly positioned for installation according to the manufacturer's manual.
+Making sure that the engine cannot start Laboratory notes and documentation: see exercises related to laboratories in TEAMS 8.2 Use the procedure described in the manufacturer's manual for installing propellers or propeller systems Using appropriate specialized equipment and tools Using reference points already recorded Carefully following the procedure according to the type of shaft splined or tapered.
+Adjusting parts (linkages, regulators, etc.) Visual inspection of the propeller, the linkages, the controls, and the regulators Laboratory notes and documentation: see exercises related to laboratories in TEAMS 8.3 Analyze the inspection results and the guidelines in the relevant documents Determining the success of the installation after inspecting and writing the results in the specialized documents and/or logbooks Laboratory notes and documentation: see exercises related to laboratories in TEAMS

-Learning Objectives Content Personal Study Activities 9.1 Apply safety rules for checking compliance on the installation of propeller and propeller systems Steps to follow: Using protective equipment (glasses, gloves, etc.) Establishing a safety zone Installing the propeller or the system safely on a test apparatus according to established procedures Laboratory notebook: see exercises related to laboratories 9.2 Use the procedure described in the manufacturer's manual for checking compliance of the installation of propellers and propeller systems Researching the procedure in the documents and using the necessary tools Running the system on the mockup test bench or aircraft engine Checking and recording results in the appropriate documents Laboratory notebook: see exercises related to laboratories 9.3 Analyze the results of the inspection and the guidelines in the relevant documents Determining if the check was successful or not according to the standards If successful, recording it in the specialized documents and the logbooks.
-If not successful, returning it for inspection Laboratory notebook: see exercises related to laboratories
+9.Pr 9.Propeller and propeller system installation conformity Learning Objectives Content Personal Study Activities 9.1 Apply safety rules for checking compliance on the installation of propeller and propeller systems Steps to follow: Using protective equipment (glasses, gloves, etc.) Establishing a safety zone Installing the propeller or the system safely on a test apparatus according to established procedures Laboratory notes and documentation: see exercises related to laboratories in TEAMS 9.2 Use the procedure described in the manufacturer's manual for checking compliance of the installation of propellers and propeller systems Researching the procedure in the documents and using the necessary tools Running the system on the mock-up test bench or aircraft engine Checking and recording results in the appropriate documents Laboratory notes and documentation: see exercises related to laboratories in TEAMS 9.3 Analyze the results of the inspection and the guidelines in the relevant documents Determining if the check was successful or not according to the standards.
+If successful, recording it in the specialized documents and the logbooks.
+If not successful, returning it for inspection Laboratory notes and documentation: see exercises related to laboratories in TEAMS

-Learning Objectives Content Personal Study Activities 10.1 Apply rules related to health and safety in the workplace Using necessary protective equipment (glasses, gloves, dust masks, etc.) Storing tools and equipment a Laboratory notebook: see exercises related to laboratories 10.2 Apply environmental rules for the workplace Disposal of fluids in an appropriate place Storing cleaning cloths in the provided bin Making certain the workplace is clean Laboratory notebook: see exercises related to laboratories
+10.wo 10.work aera cleanliness Learning Objectives Content Personal Study Activities 10.1 Apply rules related to health and safety in the workplace • Using necessary protective equipment (glasses, gloves, dust masks, etc.) Storing tools and equipment a Laboratory notes and documentation: see exercises related to laboratories in TEAMS 10.2 Apply environmental rules for the workplace • Disposal of fluids in an appropriate place Storing cleaning cloths in the provided bin Making certain the workplace is clean Laboratory notes and documentation: see exercises related to laboratories in TEAMS